 You may have heard of the recent recommendations from the National Transportation Safety Board (NTSB) to lower the standard for drunk driving.
 Among other suggestions, the NTSB believes that a person should be declared legally intoxicated at .05 percent BAC, a decrease from the current .08 percent BAC.
-Opinions vary, but The Koffel Law Firm supports this move.
+Opinions vary, but Koffel Brininger Nesbitt supports this move.

 "I do believe lowering the limit to 0.05% will go much further in reducing DUI fatalities and injuries than any law change to date," stated Brad Koffel.
 "The public would be shocked to learn just how much our clients drank prior to getting charged with a DUI to hit the current level."